xpilot-project/docs/docs/client.md

 ### Audio Devices
 The Audio API will show the audio drivers available to xPilot.
 If you are on Windows, this dropdown will show multiple options: MME, Windows Direct Sound, Windows WASAPI and Windows WDM-KS.
 MME or Windows WASAPI are the most common, but another option might work better with your audio device.

-The **Microphone Device** is what will be used to communicate with VATSIM controllers.
-If the microphone device is working, you should see the calibration meter below the selection box move and change colors when you talk.
-You may need to adjust the input volume of your microphone device in your system settings; the ideal range is for the meter to be green when you speak in a normal volume.
+The **Microphone Device** is what will be used to communicate with VATSIM controllers. xPilot employs automatic gain control to automatically increase the gain of your microphone input volume.
+In some circumstances, you may need to manually increase the input volume of your microphone device in your system settings if it is too low.

 The **Listen Device** is the audio device that will be used as the output device for listening to voice transmissions from the controllers and other pilots.